-Section 6 Tests, assessment and study progress
+Section 6 Tests, evidence, assessment and study progress

-Article 17 Types of tests
+Article 19 Types of tests - evidence

-- 1. The study programme has tests with credits only.
+1. The study programme has tests with credits only.
 The student immediately earns credits on passing the test.
 A competency examination is also regarded as a test with credits.
 When an interim examination of a unit of study consists of several component tests, the credits will be awarded as soon as the interim examination of the unit of study is passed.
-A competency examination is a special form of a test with credits. - 2.
-A test comprises an examination conducted by the examiner of a student's knowledge, understanding, skills or competencies as well as an assessment of the examination results. - 3.
-Tests are conducted in writing or orally or in a fashion that combines both writing and oral delivery (e.g. product and presentation/interview). - 4.
-An oral examination, including an assessment, is conducted by at least two examiners, with one of them acting as the first examiner designated by the (chairman of the) Examination Board.
-A report must always be drawn up of an oral test to enable an assessment of the quality afterwards.
-A test may be conducted by a single examiner only following the approval of the Examination Board and provided the student does not object.
+A competency examination is a special form of a test with credits.